joergjo/BookLibrary-NetCore/README.md

 - Unit tests for the API using [xUnit.net](https://github.com/xunit/xunit) and [Moq](https://github.com/moq/moq4) have been added.
 - Docker Compose (`docker-compose.yml`) and Kubernetes (`booklibrary.yaml`) YAML files have been added to run the app in a Docker Container or as a service in Kubernetes on Linux.

 This version, like the original, uses [MongoDB](https://www.mongodb.com/) as database.
 Use whatever flavor of MongoDB works best for you.
-I recommend using either MongoDB version 3.4+ or MongoDB Atlas.
+I recommend using either MongoDB Atlas, or MongoDB 3.4 or newer.

 ****
 ## Configuring the app